CvetelinStoimenov/CvetelinStoimenov.github.io/_posts/2024-09-25-my-first-jekyll-post.md

 ---
 layout: post
-title:  "Why I Left My Position as Sales Associate at AUTO HELP Ltd"
+title:  "Embracing Change: My Path from AUTO HELP Ltd to Tech"
-summary: "A Search for Growth and New Opportunities"
+summary: "I transitioned from the automotive sales industry to tech, choosing a new path in QA to pursue my passion for growth, technology, and continuous learning."
 author: stoimenov
 date: '2024-07-25 15:03:23 +0530'
 category: career